fbpx

 • Fights insomnia

-There are limited evidences for the scientific benefits of Yoga for Colon Cancer.
+There is limited evidence for the scientific benefits of Yoga for Colon Cancer.
 It is debatable whether Yoga can cure Colon Cancer or other types of cancer.
-Few studies suggest that cancer patients can learn to cope with the different cancer symptoms and the Cancer Treatment side effects, including that of Chemotherapy and radiotherapy, by practicing Yoga.
+Few studies suggest that cancer patients can learn to cope with the different cancer symptoms and the Cancer Treatment side effects, including that of Chemotherapy and radiotherapy, by practising Yoga.